tabcat/rough-opal/rough-opal/APPLICATION.md

 A big issue with peer-to-peer databases like OrbitDB is that if no other devices are online, you can't replicate anything!
 Persistent replication is needed, and there are two ways to do it.

-The first is continuing the pinning service idea, where you have servers to keep online with a list of databases to replicate.
+The first is continuing the pinning service idea, where you have Opal instances to keep online with a list of databases to replicate.
 These servers run replication algorithms that work over pubsub and IPFS.
 If those pinners are online, then the data is available and can be replicated.
 This solution is not terrible as it has some benefits, but it is better called 'persisted replication' since pubsub messages are not persistent.